aashishsatya/Bayesian-Spam-Filter/README.md

 The program uses a small portion of NLTK to tokenize and clean out the "noise" words that may appear across the text.

+#### Reference:

+The reference I used was Machine Learning for Hackers by Drew Conway and John Myles White, Chapter 3.
+The code is in R but should be easy to follow.

+Also this was a hobby project, so I do not have any associated project report.

 #### Program Demo:

 Simply run the script 'ClassifierDemo.py' once you're in the program directory: